npmcdn-to-unpkg-bot/crdx.org/README.md

 ### Run tasks

-Watch and build everything when anything changes:
+**Note**: "production" implies "without drafts" only.

+Build assets only:

+    grunt assets

+Build all with drafts:

-    grunt [watch]
+    grunt drafts

-Build:
+Build all as production:

     grunt build

+Watch and build all as production when anything changes:

+    grunt